-I am an internal medicine doctor at the Brigham and Women’s Hospital and Harvard Medical School.
-I’m also part of the Doris and Howard Hiatt Residency in Global Health Equity.
+I’m an infectious disease doctor at Stanford University in the Division of Infectious Diseases and Geographic Medicine.
+I completed my internal medicine residency at the Brigham and Women’s Hospital and Harvard Medical School.
+I was also part of the Doris and Howard Hiatt Residency in Global Health Equity.
 I earned my undergraduate undergraduate degree w/ distinction from Yale in political science, where I was a Yale Journalism Scholar; MD from the UCLA David Geffen School of Medicine where I served as Student Body President; MPH from the Harvard T.H.
 Chan School of Public Health; and a Diploma in Tropical Medicine and Hygiene (DTM&H) from the London School of Hygiene and Tropical Medicine.
-I will be starting an infectious disease fellowship at Stanford University in the summer of 2021, where I will be focusing my research on the epidemiology of emerging pathogens.

 I have authored works in the NEJM, The Lancet, The BMJ, Academic Medicine, Health Affairs, Harvard Business Review, NPR, WaPo, Vox, Los Angeles Times, Scientific American, Huffpost, the Boston Globe, and other major publications.
 Since January 2019, I have also been a columnist at the British Medical Journal.
 Prior to that, I co-edited the book, “Protecting the Health of the Poor”, which was released in December 2015.